The Old Soldier – A mosaic for the anniversary of the First World War

-I wanted to create a work on the theme of war and in particular looking at the anniversary of the First World War, but how to do it?
-Looking through old archive material and reading some of the many poems which that war produced I was struck by the contrast between the often harsh, vital poetry and the very still, silent and sepia, posed photographs of the trenches.
+I wanted to create a work on the theme of war and in particular a mosaic for the anniversary of the First World War, but how to do it?
+Looking through old archive material and reading some of the many poems which that war produced I was struck by the contrast.
+Contrasts between the often harsh, vital poetry and the very still, silent and sepia, posed photographs of the trenches.
 I wanted to echo this distance reflected in the photos with that cutting reality of the poems.
 I decided to use one of those silent photographs as the basis for the work and what better way to make that image than from rock and clay, the very stuff of the trench.

 Why a mosaic?
 Is a question I always try to ask myself when embarking on a new work.
 This time the answer came swiftly… Shrapnel… those deadly tiny shards that fly through the air, what is a mosaic but a image made from a thousand shards?
 So I decided to use the bright, clean colours of Venetian Glass Smalti to act like flying shrapnel, cutting through the air.
 The glass colours representing sky, sunlight and fauna until they cut through the soldiers image and turn blood red.